 Provide your child with information: Help your child understand what has changed and explain it in a way that works for them.

-- NEW Wake County Public School System - Social stories for Special Education Students focus on wearing a face covering, social distancing and hand washing.
+- Wake County Public School System - Social stories for Special Education Students focus on wearing a face covering, social distancing and hand washing.

 - Coronavirus Social Story (via Easter Seals)

 - Good Steps to Washing Your Hands- visual support (CDC)

 - Learn about the Corona Virus - Coloring Book (St. Jude Children's Research Hospital)

 - Don't Share Your Germs: Social Story About Staying Healthy (ASNC)